Arman0z/harmony_blog/README.md

 ├── style.css               # All styling (1200+ lines)
 │
 ├── blog-posts.json         # 📝 BLOG CONTENT (edit this to add posts)
-├── promotions.json         # 🎉 PROMOTION CONFIG (edit this to change promotions)
+├── promotions.json         # 🎟️ PROMOTIONS (multi-promotion configuration)
 ├── post-template.json      # Template for new posts (reference only)
 │
 ├── data-loader.js          # Utility to load JSON data